uptane/uptane-standard/uptane-standard.md

 These terms are defined in greater detail in Section 5.

-*Delegations*: Designating the responsibility of signing metadata to another entity.
+*Delegations*: Designating the responsibility of signing metadata about images to another party.

 *Roles*: The roles mechanism of Uptane allows the system to distribute signing responsibilities so compromise